microsoft/malmo/MalmoEnv/README.md

 MalmoEnv is an OpenAI "gym" like Python Environment for Malmo/Minecraft, directly implemented Python to Java Minecraft.

-A python "env" is created and used to run an agent in a Malmo mission.
+A python "gym env" is created and used to run an agent in a Malmo mission.
 Each env has a remote Minecraft instance associated to it (by DNS name or IP and Port).
 For multi-agent missions, the first agent's (role 0) Minecraft client instance is used as a coordinator to allow all agents to rendezvous on mission starts (i.e. on env resets).